 SLOAN! highly recommends Stein’s Berlin for Londoners and tourists alike – if you’re looking to experience real German food and drink and don’t want to have to step on a plane to Munich, you can’t do much better than visiting Stein’s Berlin.
 The restaurant gives everyone a warm welcome from the students of Imperial College to European princes and foreign ambassadors looking for a taste of Germany in the heart of Kensington!

-51 Exhibition Road (off Princes Gate), Kensington, London SW7 2PH
+51 Princes Gate, Exhibition Road, Kensington, London SW7 2PH